alexern14/montemorency-ros2-node/README.md

    ros2 bag record -s mcap --all
    ```

-   d.
-Play file to be converted (use the file produced from 2.d. above)
+   c.
+Play file to be converted (use the file produced from 2.c. above)

    ```
    # docker terminal D (ROS1)